by Ani Williams

 — Nicholas Mann from Giants of Gaia

-So, Nicholas began to search for the song and the story of Sedona.
-His research into university archives of the southwest uncovered the Sedona creation myths of the Yavapai people, and along with our extensive walking and listening in the hills and canyons and dowsing the Sedona earth energies, he soon completed the book Sedona Sacred Earth.
-(This book is now out of print, but we are actively searching for a publisher).
+Nicholas began to search for the creation song and the story of Sedona.
+His research into university archives of the southwest uncovered the Sedona creation myths of the Yavapai-Apache people.
+With our extensive walking and listening with an inner sense in the hills and canyons and dowsing the Sedona earth energies, he soon completed the book Sedona Sacred Earth.

 OLD STONE WOMAN